Mark Fishman Club Founder and Technical Director

 Ceman was a four-year starter for the Stanford Cardinal, was the NCAA National Player of the Year in 1993, and was a three-time All-American.
 Played professionally in a Belgium indoor league (1995-96) after spending a season with the USA Men?s National Team (1994-95).
 He was also the recipient of the Karch Kiraly Scholarship for academic and athletic excellence as the valedictorian of his high school class and was the youngest player to compete at the 1991 World University Games.

-A 6 foot 8 inch world class volleyball player via UCSB.
+Is a member of Team USA and an Olympic hopeful for the 2020 games.
+He is a 6 foot 8 inch world class volleyball player via UCSB.
 Theo was born in CA but grew up in Ridgegield CT and learned volleyball playing club and with RHS where he set a Ridgefield career record with 1050 kills.
 He went on to earn All America honors wile at UCSB where he also co-captained the team.
 Theo went on to play several years of professional international volleyball including with the USA team that won the Pan American Cup.
 This year Theo has decided to play on the AVP professional tour and has finished in the top 3 in each of his events.
 Look for Theo to make a run for one of the next Olympic beach spots for the Brazil games.

 Theo worked with MEVBC last season as a guest coach working with our middle players and on blocking with all age groups and will be doing some work with Mizuno East again this winter.